Webhook Code Examples

 $computedSignature = hash_hmac('sha256', $payload, $webhookSecret);

-// Use hash_equals() for a secure, constant-time comparison.
+// Use hash_equals() for a secure, constant-time comparison to prevent timing attacks.

 if (!hash_equals($computedSignature, $receivedSignature)) {